FuchsEDV/Thrixty/README.md

 * Thrixty consists of two parts, that are to be integrated into your Website: "scripts" and "style".
 * Create a folder "thrixty" somewhere central in your website folder and copy those two folders in.
 (We suggest the folder "[website-root]/thrixty".)
-* (When you used the 360Shots Software to generate these files, you SHOULD NOT just copy and paste the whole folder for every object.
+* When using the 360Shots Software to generate these files, you SHOULD NOT just copy and paste the whole folder for every object.
-Instead, make sure, that your centrally placed "thrixty"-folder is up to date.
-Then only copy the filelists and object folders, as they are the only files being needed.)
+Instead, only copy the object folders and filelists, as they are the only files being needed.
 * The two files "thrixty_initialize.js" and "thrixty_styles.css" are to be included in your head section like this:

     ```html